A Diagnosis For Health

-MRI, or magnetic resonance imaging, at CHI St. Alexius Health is a noninvasive medical exam.
-Physicians use MRI to help diagnose problems such as tumors, bleeding, infection and/or injury.
+MRI, or magnetic resonance imaging, at CHI St. Alexius Health is a non-invasive medical exam.
+Physicians use MRI to help diagnose problems such as tumors, bleeding, infection, and/or injury.
 Unlike x-rays, MRI does not use radiation.
 It uses a powerful magnet, radio waves and a computer to produce pictures.

-In addition, this system has a shorter magnet design so many exams can be done with the patient’s head and feet outside the scanner.
+In addition, this system has a shorter magnet design.
+Many exams can be done with the patient’s head and feet outside the scanner.
 With either system, the radiology staff is committed to helping patients feel at ease.
-During most exams, patients can listen to XM/Sirius radio, their own CD or iPod.
+During most exams, patients can listen to XM/Sirius radio, their own CD, or iPod.

 Related Links: See Radiology for more information.